RQISL/portfolio-project-5-robert-quinlan/README.md

     </details>

 ## Search art gallery
-*  The search page, the users can looking for type of art gallery.
+*  The search page, the users can be looking for the type of art gallery.

 1.
      <details>